zcash/lightwalletd/docs/docker-compose-setup.md

 If all goes as planned, the dashboard should start populating data from the container services.

-If there are an issues, you can view all the `docker-compose` services under the `Explore` section.
+If there are any issues, you can view all the `docker-compose` services under the `Explore` section.

 # Viewing container logs